 Planned as a replacement for St. Peter's Church in the mid-19th century, the Town of George's Unfinished Church looks like a romantic ruin out of a fairytale.
 The roofless edifice, though overgrown with grass in spots, features Gothic arches and a nave open to the sky.

 Government Hill Road, Town of St. George Price: Free

-Head to Pier Six on Front Street in the City of Hamilton to watch the colourful Gombey dancers in their vivid costumes swirl to the rhythms in the heart of the City.
-Make sure you bring your camera to capture their live performance!
+Colourful Gombey dancers in their vibrant costumes sway to the rhythm of the drums in the heart of the city.
+Make sure you bring your camera to capture their weekly live performance.

 Board the historical replica ship, the Deliverance and hear the interesting story of the first castaways who built this ship and went on to save the starving settlers in Jamestown, Virginia.

 Ordnance Island, Town of St. George When: Wednesday and Saturday - 10:00 am - 4:00 pm Price: Free

 10 See Calico Jack's Pirate Fire Show